Menu

 So I typed in ‘why is hypothyroidism’, and let google show me the most commonly asked.

-Why is hypothyroidism so common?
+1. Why is hypothyroidism so common?

 The World Health Organization estimates that 750 million people in the world have some form of thyroid disease, including at least 1 in 20 people in the UK say the BTF and more than 12 percent of the U.S. population developing a thyroid condition during their lifetime, say the ATA.

 It is a more common condition than many others and I’m willing to bet that there will be at least one person with hypothyroidism in every person’s life.
-I didn’t know anyone with the condition before my diagnosis but then I soon learnt that there were other hypothyroid people in my life who hadn’t mentioned it to me before.
+I didn’t know anyone with the condition before my diagnosis but then I soon learned that there were other hypothyroid people in my life who hadn’t mentioned it to me before.

 Why it’s so common is a complex question.
 I’ve covered why instances of the disease are on the rise below, but as to why at least 1 in 20 people in the UK alone have hypothyroidism, I guess we should be looking at the causes for the condition developing in the first place.